dawnex3/SIGMOD2025Contest-Kirara/README.md

 ## Acknowledgment

-This project draws inspiration from and builds upon the concepts presented in the paper "Everything You Always Wanted to Know About Compiled and Vectorized Queries But Were Afraid to Ask" by Timo Kersten, Viktor Leis, Alfons Kemper, Thomas Neumann, Andrew Pavlo and Peter Boncz.
-We express our gratitude to the authors for their foundational work, which has significantly informed our approach.
+Our approach draws inspiration from and builds upon the concepts presented in several influential researches.
+We would like to express our sincere gratitude to the authors of the following key papers for their invaluable insights:

+* "Everything You Always Wanted to Know About Compiled and Vectorized Queries But Were Afraid to Ask" by Timo Kersten, Viktor Leis, Alfons Kemper, Thomas Neumann, Andrew Pavlo, and Peter Boncz.

-Additionally, portions of this project reference the open-source code repository located at https://github.com/TimoKersten/db-engine-paradigms/.
+* "To Partition, or Not to Partition, That is the Join Question in a Real System" by Maximilian Bandle, Jana Giceva, and Thomas Neumann.

+Additionally, our implementation references the open-source code from the repository https://github.com/TimoKersten/db-engine-paradigms/, and we thank its contributors for making their work available.

 # SIGMOD Contest 2025